Akuli/jou/doc/tutorial.md

 - fast
 - simple/easy to use.

-So far I haven't seen a programming language that would check all boxes to me, and I think it is not possible to make such a language.
+So far I haven't seen a programming language that checks all boxes to me, and I think it is not possible to make such a language.
 However, every combination of two features has been done:
 - Jou and C are fast and simple languages, but not memory safe.